anshudutta/security-cheat-sheet/Serurity.md

   In firefox, Preferences --> Privacy and Security --> Certificates --> View Certificates --> Import BurpSuite Certificate
 - Start BurpSuite, Proxy --> Intercept --> ON, Check Proxy --> Options

-#### Brute fore Dictionary Attack
+#### Brute fore
+##### Dictionary Attack
 - Sniper: allows a single payload tried against every input field you select
 - Battering Ram: tries a wordlist across all selected inputs at the same time
 - Pitch Fork: Has 2 wordlists, matches first word with first/second/.. field in 2nd list
 - Cluster Bomb: tries every combination of the the selected wordlists.

 Example - DVWA.
 To launch a dictionary attack,
 - Open BurpSuite and load the Login page
 - Right click --> Send to Intruder
 - Clcik clear (Clear $) to clear highlighted field
 - Select username and password and click (ADD $)
 - GoTo Payloads, load payload from wordlist
 - Start attack
+##### Fuzzing
+Fuzz testing or Fuzzing is a Black Box software testing technique, which basically consists in finding implementation bugs using malformed/semi-malformed data injection in an automated fashion.

+Example -
+Consider a website that allows uploading files.
+To find out what kind of files are allowed, we can launch a fuzz attack using BurpSuite.
+To do this we intercept the traffic and then send a list of extensions in the payload

+Click on "Payloads" ---> "Sniper" attack type.

+Click the "Payloads" tab now, find the filename and "Add §" to the extension.